daudo/weewx-compose-stack/README-PORTAINER.md

 1. Update your environment variables in Portainer (Stack → weewx5 → Environment variables)
 2. Click **Pull and redeploy**
-3. The weewx-init container will run again and apply the new settings
+3. The weewx-init container will run again and apply the new settings (including extension updates)

 ### Method 2: Manual Configuration Update (Docker Compose only)